dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

 * Modify the file `dist/dlr.ui.html` directly.

   This option is only possible when you host this file on your own web server instead of using a CDN.
-This file can then be passed to a `CameraEnhancer` object with `Dynamsoft.
-DLR.
-LabelRecognizer.defaultUIElementURL` .
+This file can then be passed to a `CameraEnhancer` object with `Dynamsoft.DLR.LabelRecognizer.defaultUIElementURL` .

 * Copy the file `dist/dlr.ui.html` to your application, modify it and use the API `defaultUIElementURL` to set it as the default UI.